arnold8968/TIFIN/README.md

 # Analysis of Sample Outputs

+Result: The RAG_Rerank approach significantly enhanced the relevance of the retrieved content in response to the questions.
+By implementing reranking, the model was able to prioritize and select the most pertinent information from the initial retrieval set, leading to more accurate and contextually appropriate answers.
+This improvement in content relevance directly contributed to a noticeable increase in the overall accuracy of the generated responses compared to the baseline and standard RAG methods.

 Example
 Question: What is the core objective of investing in disruptive innovation according to ARK?